-maintain proposed two-part tariff structure for both residential and non-residential customers over the regulatory period;
+- maintain proposed two-part tariff structure for both residential and non-residential customers over the regulatory period - annually review and, if necessary, update the long run marginal cost over the regulatory period to guide assessment of the economically efficient variable charge level it will propose during the yearly price review process under the proposed tariff basket.

-- annually review and if necessary, update the long run marginal cost over the regulatory period, in order to guide assessment of the economically efficient variable charge level it will propose during the yearly price review process under the proposed tariff basket form of price control.
-For instance, if the supply / demand situation improves, resulting in a lower long run marginal cost, then there would be a prima facie case for Barwon Water to lower the variable price signal, and increase the fixed component, and visa versa if the supply / demand situation worsened; - undertake a detailed cost allocation study into water services, with a view to refining the relative mix between residential fixed charges and non-residential fixed charges, which would guide the weighted price changes proposed under the yearly tariff basket review. - propose to expand the scope of the cost allocation study to assess the cost of providing water services to each of the discrete water supply systems.
-The outcomes of this cost allocation study will guide the development of Barwon Water's tariff strategy for the next regulatory period (2013/14 and beyond).
-This will allow Barwon Water to assess the merits of introducing geographic based charges for discrete water supply systems.
-Any decision to do so would be subject to significant customer consultation through the next Water Plan process.
+For instance, if the supply/demand situation improves, resulting in a lower long run marginal cost, there would be a prima facie case for Barwon Water to lower the variable price signal and increase the fixed component, and visa versa

+- undertake a detailed cost allocation study into water services, with a view to refining the relative mix between residential fixed charges and non-residential fixed charges, which would guide the weighted price changes proposed under the yearly tariff basket review - propose to expand the scope of the cost allocation study to assess the cost of providing water services to each of the discrete water supply systems.
+The outcomes of this cost allocation study will guide the development of Barwon Water's tariff strategy for future regulatory periods and allow assessment of the merits of introducing geographic based charges for discrete water supply systems.
+Any decision to do so would be subject to significant customer consultation.

-12.5.4.3 Long Run Marginal Cost Estimates
+12.5.4.3.
+Long Run Marginal Cost Estimates